BarnabasSzabolcs/pyquasargui/docs/index.md

 ```
 In turn, `pywebgui` uses native renderers or Qt whichever it is available. (eg. on Mac the native renderer is cocoa)

+### System compatibility:

+ - It runs flawlessly on Mac, 10.13.6+ (High Sierra or newer).
+ - Linux compatibility: unknown, it depends on `cefpython3`'s and `pywebview`'s linux compatibility.
+ - Windows compatibility: compatible with Windows 7 but on Windows 10 `pywebview` did not work (2021-07-30).

+We plan to replace pywebview dependency with `cefpython3` and `wxPython WebView`.

 ## Installation

 ```